Church Growth

 Launch a Neighborhood-Based Group Strategy

 Organize groups geographically so members who live near each other can meet easily and support each other practically.
-Neighborhood groups naturally become the church's presence in local communities — members look out for each other's kids, help during emergencies, and become genuine neighbors.
+Neighborhood groups naturally become the church's presence in local communities.

 Use a 'Group Launch' Sermon Series

 Align a sermon series with small group curriculum so that Sunday's message and the week's group discussion are connected.
-This creates a unified experience that reinforces both the sermon and the group, and gives members a natural conversation starter during the week.
+This creates a unified experience that reinforces both the sermon and the group.

 Create a 'Serve Together' Group Option

 Not everyone connects through discussion.
 Offer groups that meet around a shared service project — a monthly meal at a shelter, a neighborhood cleanup, a tutoring program.
-Service-based groups attract people who find meaning through doing, and they create powerful shared experiences.
+Service-based groups attract people who find meaning through doing.

 Implement a Group Health Check-In System

 Train your small group coordinator to check in with every group leader monthly — not to micromanage, but to ask: Is everyone doing okay?
 Is anyone missing?
 Does anyone need pastoral attention?
-This simple system catches disengagement early, before members have already mentally left.
+This simple system catches disengagement early.

 Celebrate Group Milestones Publicly

 When a small group celebrates a member's new baby, prays through a member's cancer diagnosis, or serves together for a year, share that story from the stage or in your newsletter.
-Public celebration of group life communicates to the whole congregation that community is real and worth pursuing.
+Public celebration of group life communicates that community is real and worth pursuing.

 Communication & Digital Engagement (Ideas #11–20)

 The most common complaint from disengaged church members isn't that they don't care — it's that they feel forgotten between Sundays.
 Consistent, meaningful communication is the simplest and most scalable way to keep members connected.
-Here are ten communication strategies that work.
+For a complete guide to church social media as a communication channel, see our church social media strategy guide.

 Send a Weekly Mid-Week Devotional Email